sahil-gusain/learningReact/README.md

 Redux follows a unidirectional data flow,making it easier to understand data changes occur in the applications

 # TypeScript
 interface : in typescript it is a way to define the contract that an object should follow.
-It specifies names and types of properties that an object should have
+It specifies names and types of properties that an object should have.